Admissions5 min readMarch 7, 2026

 As a public university, UC Berkeley gives preference to California residents.
 For out-of-state applicants, the bar is meaningfully higher—particularly for competitive majors.
 Out-of-state students who get into Berkeley typically have academic profiles that would be competitive at highly selective private universities.

 Out-of-state applicants should also factor in cost.
 Without in-state tuition, UC Berkeley costs significantly more, and UC need-based aid is primarily designed for California residents.
 Out-of-state applicants from lower-income families may find private schools with strong financial aid more affordable.
+If you're a California student also considering other UCs, see our guide on how to get into UC San Diego for comparison.

 The Personal Insight Questions: Berkeley's Alternative to Essays